corker/FluentProjections/README.md

             .Map(...);
 ```

-A signle handler can be defined for all registered events in a single denormalizer:
+A signle handler can be defined for all registered events in a denormalizer:

 ```
     public void Handle(object @event)